stellarxoxo/nobodywillreadthis/API-Documentation.md

 -- The # gets the length of a list
 ```

 If you would like to see everything in the 'GAME' variable, go [here](https://github.com/stellarxoxo/nobodywillreadthis/blob/main/game.md).
-Otherwise, here is a list of common parameters.

-## Common Parameters

-#### See the rest of the list [here](/game.md)

 ## Events and Communication